Finite type coarse expanding conformal dynamics: Examples of metric finite type systems

 \begin{thm} Suppose $f: X \to X$ is topologically finite type, where $X$ is a surface without boundary.
 Then either $X$ is a torus or Klein bottle and $f$ is an unramified covering map, or $X=S^2$ or $\R\IP^2$ and the postcritical set $P_f$ is finite. \end{thm}

-For a surface with boundary, the branch set of a finite type map can be infinite: if $f: [-2, 2] \to [-2, 2]$ is the map $f(x)=x^2-2$, then $f\times f$ is finite type on $[-2,2] \times [-2, 2]$ with respect to slightly thickened neighborhoods of the four corner squares of side length two. \gap
+For a surface with boundary, the branch set of a topologically finite type map can be infinite: if $f: [-2, 2] \to [-2, 2]$ is the map $f(x)=x^2-2$, then $f\times f$ is topologically finite type on $[-2,2] \times [-2, 2]$; as $\UUU_0$ one may take slightly thickened neighborhoods of the four corner squares of side length two. \gap

-\pf The Riemann-Hurwitz formula implies that the possibilities for $X$ are those given in the statement, and that $f$ is unramified in the genus zero case.
+\pf The Riemann-Hurwitz formula implies that the possibilities for $X$ are those given in the statement, and that $f$ is unramified in the genus one case.